microsoft/FabricRTIWorkshop/docs/workshop.md

 7. ![alt text](assets/fabrta65.png)
 8. Select Microsoft OneLake
 ![alt text](assets/fabrta66.png)
 9. Select the tables in our Eventhouse KQL DB and click "Next".
+Note, you may return to this step after running the createAll.kql database script which will create the additional tables.
+Otherwise, proceed by selecting just the "events" table for now.
 ![alt text](assets/fabrta67.png)
 10. Click "Create"
 ![alt text](assets/fabrta68.png)